ocsig/deploymentmanager-samples/community/cloud-foundation/docs/tutorials/getting-started-01.md

 ![Project Creator](etc/getting-started-01-project-creator.gif)

-It's important to note that your project must be globally unique for this to work; therefore it's recommended that you either put your Org name as a prefix or add a random number suffix if you are unsure the requiremnt is met.
+It's important to note that your project must be globally unique for this to work; therefore it's recommended that you either put your Org name as a prefix or add a random number suffix if you are unsure the requirement is met.

 Also, note how the deployment manager service account is granted Project Creator and Folder Admin permissions at the Org level since we want to be able to create Folders and Projects.